filecoin-project/lotus/blockstore/splitstore/README.md

 Once 5 finalities have ellapsed, and every finality henceforth, the blockstore _compacts_.
 Compaction is the process of moving all unreachable objects within the last 4 finalities from the hotstore to the coldstore.
-If the system is configured with a noop coldstore, these objects are discarded.
+If the system is configured with a discard coldstore, these objects are discarded.
 Note that chain headers, all the way to genesis, are considered reachable.
 Stateroots and messages are considered reachable only within the last 4 finalities, unless there